ricardo-s-santos/AutoNAV/docs/docs/examples.md

 In this page a few examples of the algorithms in action are provided.

-# Run and plot the trajctories using the GTRS algorithm
+## Run and plot the trajectories using the GTRS algorithm

 ```python
 from autonav import gtrs